 Manchester China Forum 曼彻斯特英中协会

-Established in 2013 by the former Chancellor of the Exchequer, George Osborne MP, Manchester China Forum is the city region’s special purpose vehicle for driving forward the Greater Manchester-China relationship.
-The Forum has received acclaim as a highly innovative and successful initiative that works to ensure Manchester is equipped and ready for China’s rapid growth and the opportunity that this presents.
-We are a unique public-private partnership with strong links and influence putting us in a unique position to drive forward the Greater Manchester-China agenda and ensure growth in commercial connectivity between the city and China.
+Established in 2013 by the former Chancellor of the Exchequer, George Osborne CH, Manchester China Forum (MCF) is the city region’s special purpose vehicle for driving forward the Greater Manchester – Greater China relationship.
+The Forum has received acclaim as a highly innovative and successful initiative that works to ensure Greater Manchester is equipped and ready for China’s continued growth and the opportunity that this presents.

 Get In Touch